 If you wish to visit multiple Schengen countries, you must submit your application at the diplomatic mission of the country in which the main part of your stay will take place, or in which the main purpose of your visit is.

 This means that if the main purpose of your visit is in Denmark, or if you will be spending the majority of your stay in Denmark, then your visa application must be submitted at the nearest Danish diplomatic mission.

 If, on the other hand, the main purpose of your visit is in another Schengen country, or if you will be spending the majority of your stay in another Schengen country, then your visa application must be submitted at that country's diplomatic mission.

 If you plan to spend an equal amount of time in several Schengen countries, then your visa application must be submitted at the diplomatic mission of the first country you plan to enter.

 If you have been granted certain types of residence or re-entry permits in another Schengen country, you do not need a visa to enter Denmark.
 Read more about residence permit issued by another Schengen country.

-A visa to the Schengen countries is valid for a maximum of 90 days per 6 months, calculated from the date of first entry.
+A visa to the Schengen countries is valid for a maximum of 90 days in any 180-day period.
 Those 90 days may be spread across one or more visits, depending on the number of entries you have been granted.

 Read more about duration.

-About 7 out of 8 visa applications are dealt with within 15 days by the Danish diplomatic missions around the world, amounting to about 75,000 visa permits for Denmark in 2010.
+About 9 out of 10 visa applications are dealt with within 15 days by the Danish diplomatic missions around the world.

 When the Immigration Service processes the application